 The Environmental Study Report will be placed on the public record for a minimum 30 calendar days.
 The Notice of Study Completion will announce where the report can be reviewed and will include contact information and a date for receiving comments.
 The notice will further explain the process for resolving concerns.
 The public must contact the City of Vaughan within the 30-day review period to discuss and resolve any outstanding issues.
-If the issues cannot be resolved, the public may request for the Minister of Environment and Climate Change to order the City to comply with Part II of the Environmental Assessment Act, which addresses Individual Environmental Assessments.
-Part II Order requests must be made to the Minister of Environment and Climate Change is to the proponent and the Director of the Ministry of the Environment and Climate Change's Environmental Approvals Branch.
+If the issues cannot be resolved, the public may request for the Minister of Environment and Climate Change to order the City to comply with Part II of the Environmental Assessment Act, which addresses individual EAs.
+Part II Order requests must be made to the Minister of Environment and Climate Change within the 30-day review period.
+The requester shall also forward a copy of the request to the proponent and the Director of the Ministry of the Environment and Climate Change Branch.
 Contact information is as follows: